HIGH SPRINGS — I think Florida’s springs are so special that somewhere along the line, the best ones should have been

 The park already limits tubing to 3,000 a day — 2,250 for the 1.5 hour float and 750 for the longer three-house float from the north entrance.

 If you want to tube the Ichetucknee in the summer, don’t wait until late in the day.
 Park rangers advise arriving as soon after the 8 a.m. park opening as possible.

 After Labor Day, the off-season schedule means no tram service for tubers and no tubing the longer stretch starting from the north entrance.

-But fall is still a great time to visit.
-The area available for tubing is shorter and, without the tram, you have to walk back to the starting point.
-But it’s just a 15-minute walk and you can take a second ride down the river if you like.
+Fall is a good time to visit, though.
+The area available for tubing is shorter and, without the tram, you have to walk back to the starting point, but it’s just a 15-minute walk and you can take a second ride down the river if you like.
 Crowds are thinner, particularly if you come on a weekday.
 And there’s good news for paddlers: Once the northern stretch of the river is closed to tubing, it remains open to kayaks and canoes.